Dinosaur Types

 Compared to most other dinosaurs, their growth rate is considered to have been relatively slow.

-They adapted to various environments, ranging from deserts to humid forests.
+They adapted to a wide range of environments, from deserts to humid forests.

 Unraveling the Mystery: History of Discovery and Research

-The history of thyreophorans is long, with research beginning even before the word “dinosaur” was coined.
+The history of thyreophorans is long, having been studied even before the word “dinosaur” was coined.

 Early Discoveries in Europe

-The oldest thyreophoran fossil is that of Hylaeosaurus, discovered in the United Kingdom in 1832.
+The oldest thyreophoran fossil is Hylaeosaurus, discovered in the UK in 1832.

-However, the initial discovery of Hylaeosaurus was very incomplete.
+However, the discovery of Hylaeosaurus was extremely incomplete.

-Around 1874, extensive fossils of a clearly spiked, large herbivore were discovered in England, marking the true beginning of stegosaur research.
+Around 1874, extensive fossils of a large herbivore clearly equipped with spikes were discovered in the UK, marking the beginning of full-scale research into stegosaurs.

-The discovery of more complete fossils accelerated in the 20th century.
+The discovery of more complete fossils accelerated entering the 20th century.

-In the 1980s, the first ankylosaur from the Australian continent, Minmi, and the first from the Antarctic continent, Antarctopelta, were discovered.
+In the 1980s, Minmi, the first ankylosaur from the Australian continent, and

-Since the 1990s, fossils of important basal thyreophorans (such as Scelidosaurus and Scutellosaurus) have been discovered worldwide, including in China and North Africa, revealing the complete picture of their diverse classification.
+From the 1990s onward, fossils of basal thyreophorans important for evolutionary history (such as Scelidosaurus and Scutellosaurus) were discovered in various parts of the world, including China and North Africa, revealing the full picture of their diverse classification.

 恐竜コラム Dinosaur Column